-For general information on the EU and for access to recent documents, use the links from the EU’s own server Europa.
-The internet is often the quickest and most effective tool for accessing current EU publications, as more and more material is made available in full text online.
-However, Europa can be difficult to navigate, and so you may find it easier to carry out an internet search using a search engine, such as Google.
+For current information on the EU and to access to recent documents, use the links from the EU’s own server Europa.
 There is also a Google search box set up by EU4Journalists that you can use to search the 28 million pages on Europa.

 Note: If you are interested in European Union Law, please follow link below for further guidance